AlejandroMS1912/TwitterBot-without-API/README.md

 > **Note**
 > *Obiusly the UnfollowScript only can use as input your own username*

-## Here I leave you 4 youtube videos to exemplify the operation of each script:
+## Here you have 4 YT videos to exemplify the operation of each script:
 ### - [TwitterBot to FOLLOW automatically without API]()
 ### - [TwitterBot to UNFOLLOW automatically without API]()
 ### - [TwitterBot to RETWEET automatically without API]()